The Art Lawyer's Diary by Barbara Hoffman: A Movable Feast for a Troubled Time

 A centenary exhibition marking Art Deco not as nostalgia but as a reminder that style is never apolitical.
 Art Deco was the aesthetic of interwar optimism—and of rising authoritarianism.
 The show includes works by Le Corbusier and others whose visions of order now appear double-edged: utopian, and disciplining.

-What is remarkably interesting in the Cartier Collection, which exhibits commissions over the years, is its diversity in the selection of artists from around the world, diversity in medium and out-of-the-box thinking of contemporary art.
+What is remarkably interesting in the current exhibition of commissions over the years, is its diversity in the selection of artists from around the world, diversity in medium and out-of-the-box thinking of contemporary art.
 This is not market-driven art.
-The collection is forward looking, inclusive and prescient of the direction of art to come in a world of technology, AI and globalism.
+The architecture of Nouvel seeks to mirror its spirit: the collection is forward looking, inclusive and prescient of the direction of art to come in a world of rapid change, technology, AI and globalism, climate threats, and an uncertain future.

 Pinault Collection — Bourse de Commerce